rioderelfte/multi-luks/README.rst

   partitions.
 - close: Closes all configured partitions using ``cryptsetup luksClose``.
+- backup: Backup the luks header, partition table (if available) and the corresponding configuration file to a bz2 compressed tar archive in the current working directory.

 Optionally you can overwrite the default config path (``/etc/multi-luks``) with the ``--config-path`` option.